-The Central Okanagan Hospice Association exists to provide quality hospice palliative care programs and services in our community.
+The Central Okanagan Hospice Association exists to provide quality hospice palliative care programs and services in the Central Okanagan.
 Hospice palliative care is an approach to care which emphasizes comfort, quality of life and dignity.
 Through the placement of compassionate trained volunteers COHA meets the unique needs of each person’s journey through serious illness, end-of-life and bereavement.
 COHA’s programs are delivered in many care settings with a focus on the whole person.

 In 1981, COHA was founded by many visionary and compassionate individuals who saw the need to support individuals at end-of-life.
 COHA received its charitable status in 1982 and today continues to offer all programs and services at no cost.
 Donations and fundraising initiatives are important to COHA to continually provide access for everyone’s during life’s most difficult transitions and vulnerable moments.

 COHA stands strong behind its vision and mission.